Asian Americans in Virginia: Population

-Northern VA
+Northern Virginia

 Fairfax County

 Fairfax County has Virginia's largest Asian population, with Asian residents making up approximately 17% of county residents.
 In Fairfax County, 4% percent of residents are of Indian and Korean descent respectively, 3% Chinese and Vietnamese respectively, and communities of Pakistani (1%), Filipino (1-2%) have smaller but great presence in areas of the county.
 Cambodian, Laotian, Tibetan and Thai also have communities in Northern VA.
 The county's Asian population is larger than most places in the state and country partly due to its school system, Fairfax County Public Schools, noted for having higher standards of education and test scores.
 One of its high schools, Thomas Jefferson High School, is at least 75% Asian as of 2020, with much of them being Chinese, Indian, Korean, and Vietnamese.
 It is one of the few Asian-majority high schools in the East Coast, along with Brooklyn Technical High School and Stuyvesant High School in New York City, also selective admission magnet schools and J.P.
 Stevens High School in Edison, New Jersey, and a few other public and private schools mainly found in Atlanta, DC, and New York areas.

 Within Fairfax County, large populations exist within Chantilly, Centreville, and Floris/Herndon areas.
 Most of these communities are over 20% Asian.